Generally, wearing jewelry through airport security will be no problem, though this will depend on the weight and size of the jewelry.

-What You Should Do About Bulky Jewelry With a Lot of Metal?
+What to Do About Bulky Jewelry With a Lot of Metal

 Bulky jewelry with a lot of metal that is likely to set off an airport metal detector should be removed and placed in your carry-on bag instead of a checkpoint bin.